 Endorsement certificate: The EKCert of the device must validate through administrator-managed TPM intermediate CA certificates to an administrator-managed root CA certificate.
 If you choose this option, you must set up EKCA and EKRoot certificate stores on the issuing CA as described in the CA configuration section in this topic.

-Endorsement Key: The EKPub of the device must appear in the PKI administrator-managed list.
+Endorsement Key: The EKPub of the user device must appear in a PKI administrator-managed list.
 This option offers the highest assurance level but requires more administrative effort.
 If you choose this option, you must set up an EKPub list on the issuing CA as described in the CA configuration section in this topic.

 Issuance Policy OIDs